exercism/javascript/CONTRIBUTING.md

 1. We'll assign the issue to you, so you get to work on this exercise
 1. Create a new folder in `/exercises`
 1. You'll need to sync this folder with the matching config files.
-   You can use `scripts/sync` to do this: `ASSIGNMENT=slug npx babel-node scripts/sync`.
+   You can use `scripts/sync` to do this.
 1. Create a `<slug>.js` stub file.
 1. Create a `<slug>.spec.js` test file.
 Here add the tests, per canonical data if possible (more on canonical data below).
 1. Create an `example.js` file.
 Place a working implementation, assuming it's renamed to `<slug>.js`
 1. Create `.meta/tests.toml`.
    If the exercise that is being implemented has test data in the [problem specifications repository][problem-specifications], the contents of this file **must** be a list of UUIDs of the tests that are implemented or not implemented.
    Scroll down to [tools](#tools) to find configlet which aids in generating this file _interactively_.
-1. Run the tests locally, using `scripts/test`: `ASSIGNMENT=slug npx babel-node scripts/test`.
+1. Run the tests locally, using `scripts/test`.
-1. Run the linter locally, using `scripts/lint`: `ASSIGNMENT=slug npx babel-node scripts/lint`.
+1. Run the linter locally, using `scripts/lint`.
 1. Create an entry in `config.json`: a unique _new_ UUID (you can use the `configlet uuid` tool to generate one, scroll down to [tools](#tools) to see how you can get it), give it a difficulty (should be similar to similar exercises), and make sure the _order_ of the file is sane.
    Currently, the file is ordered first on concept exercise, then on "original core", finally everything else, on difficulty low to high, and ultimately lexicographically.
-1. Format the files, using `scripts/format`: `npx babel-node scripts/format`.
+1. Format the files, using `scripts/format`.

 The final step is opening a Pull Request, with these items all checked off.
 Make sure the tests run and the linter is happy.
 It will run automatically on your PR.